electricjones/long-haul/about.md

 Howdy, my name is Michael Wilson.

 I am a scholar, storyteller, gamer, game maker, and computer scientist who focuses on the positive impacts of gaming on both individuals and society.
-My degrees are in Anthropology and Educational Psychology, and I am currently pursing a Ph.D. in Computer Science.
+My degrees are in Anthropology and Educational Psychology, and I am currently pursing a Ph.D. in Computer Science (with emphasis in Game Sciences).

-My primary interests involve Machine Learning, Data Science, AI, and robotics, especially where they intersect with educational technology and gaming.
+My primary interests involve Machine Learning, Data Science, AI, and robotics, especially where they intersect with educational technology, gaming, and human computer interaction.
 I also focus on creating tools around the educational topics of individual differences, knowledge representation, and differentiated instruction.

 ## Background